oliverrdz/SoftPotato_Desktop/README.md

 It simulates cyclic voltammograms for planar diffusion.
 Assumes R - e -> O and Butler-Volmer kinetics as well as nerstian response.
 For more information visit [https://oliverrdz.xyz](https://oliverrdz.xyz/?page_id=143).

 # Usage
 Download the repository.
-From a terminal and within the SP directory, run:
+From a terminal and within the Soft Potato directory, run:
 ```python
 python3 SP.py
 ```